This is a 4 part reference guide to getting started with Vagrant, VVV and WordPress.

 vagrant plugin install vagrant-triggers

-This plugin allows specific VVV scripts to fire on boot and on halt of the virtual image.
+This plugin allows specific VVV scripts to fire on boot and on halt of the virtual image for example it will back up your databases when vagrant is halted or shut down.

 Install VVV – Varying Vagrant Vagrants

-If you are comfortable with Git you can clone the repo locally, otherwise download the zip archive from GitHub VVV-master.zip to your downloads directory, unzip it and rename it to ‘VVV’.
+If you are comfortable with Git you can clone the repo locally, otherwise download the zip archive from GitHub VVV-develop.zip to your downloads directory, unzip it and rename it to ‘VVV’.
 You can leave it in Downloads or move it to another location.
-To Git clone VVV:
+The ‘develop’ branch is actually the latest VVV2 version, the ‘master’ branch is the previous version.

 Your cloned directory will be named VVV or name it something else… in the case below, it’s named vagrant-local